 - Larger returns

 Whether you stage your home or hire a professional, start by decluttering your home.
-Decluttering will not only make your home more appealing, it will allow for better traffic flow.
+Decluttering will not only make your home more appealing, but it will also allow for better traffic flow.
 To make it easier for buyers to envision their furniture in the space, you'll need to remove worn and unnecessary furniture and knick-knacks and consider the following:

 - Remove the majority of books and trinkets from shelves and furniture